Cayman Islands Economic Substance Guide

 Table of Contents

-Introduction to Cayman Economic Substance Rules
+Understanding Cayman Economic Substance

 Having drawn much attention probably was the implementation of the OECD Forum on Harmful Tax Practices, aka FHTP.
 The forum came up with the global standard regarding substantial activity requirements to no or only nominal tax jurisdictions in November 2018.